motetpaper/pinyintable-sdk/README.md

 ## Recommended
   + Google Cloud Shell
     + https://shell.cloud.google.com
-    + a lot of the dev tools tou need are pre-installed
+    + a lot of the dev tools you need are pre-installed

 ## Required